kozhinhikkodan-dev/hubspot-laravel-integration/README.md

 This project integrates HubSpot CRM Contacts using the **HubSpot REST API** and **Webhooks**.

+## Requirements

+- **PHP**: This project requires PHP version 8.2 or higher.
+- **Laravel**: The project is built using Laravel version 11.21.0

+Ensure that your local environment meets these requirements before proceeding with the installation.

 ## Running the Project Locally

 1. **Clone the Project**